Precisfice/MTOpublic/README.md

 #MTO

-===
+##Reproduction and reanalysis of MTO Final Youth Survey analysis
-Reproduction and reanalysis of MTO Final Youth Survey analysis
+---

 This public repository contains all of the code and results supporting a reproduction and reanalysis of the MTO PTSD results reported in by Kessler et al in their 2014 JAMA paper,